Callum Welsh, Art Director and Leo Chilcott, Production Director spotlight on the World of Medical Visualizations and Visual Effects

 Geometry simulated in TP, imported into ZBrush before being dynameshed and sculpted

-We have also been using Houdini more and more over the past few years.
+We have also been using Houdini.
 I feel like I’ve adapted the attribute style workflow into TP using the Memory node.
 It is always fun to learn new software, new ways of thinking and bring those concepts back into your base software.
 The alembic import gives us a lot of options with combining the two packages and I hope to do more marriage of the two software in the future.

 Cebas: Leo, since your office has thinkingParticles, presumably you are also on the 3dsMax pipeline - is this your main production workflow as well?
 Do you need to integrate a sizeable amount of different softwares?